Space in Cyberspace

 Bach raised the grating and looked in.
 "There's a ladder.
 I'll climb down and see if Sully's down there."
 He paused a moment and added.
 "Since Sully doesn't know you, would you mind waiting up here, mate?"

-"Not at all.
-Go ahead.
-I'll wait here."
-Bernie already had the answer he was seeking.
-In his hand, he had, rather unpredictably, held the solution to why he was really there.
+his hand, he had, rather unpredictably, held the solution to why he was really there.
 Sully was the elusive man he was hunting.

 Bach disappeared down the shaft, giving Bernie a chance to look around more fully.
 From his vantage point by the bed, he spotted several things that looked out of the ordinary for a simple aboriginal shack.
 What looked like a hand hewn cabinet held various items including food, a wooden spear thrower of Kandiwal wood and an eating knife.
 Those were fine.
 The odd part was that the sides of the cabinet were large blocks of wood several inches thick, which Bernie could see were not solid at all and provided space to hide things.
 Once he figured out how to open them, he found that one end held a new ACR general-purpose assault weapon, a few fragmentation and smoke grenades, several cartons of ammunition, and an M320 launcher for US 'smart' grenades.
 The other end held a Klai'trk'ha plasma rifle with recharge canisters, and a Barrett fifty-caliber sniper rifle with a very special day/night scope.